Research and Projects on Spintronics

 - Materials with ultra-high perpendicular anisotropy

-- Microwave oscillations in hybrid geometry magnetic tunnel junctions
+- Current-driven dynamics in hybrid geometry magnetic tunnel junctions

 - Novel patterning of spin-torque-nano-oscillators using ion beams